IBMStreams/streamsx.documentation/docs/4.1/qse-install-linux.markdown

 ## What to do next

-Explore the Streams QSE VMWare image following the [Quick Start Edition VM Getting Started Guide](/streamsx.documentation/docs/4.1/qse-getting-started/)
+Explore the Streams QSE following the [Quick Start Edition VM Getting Started Guide](/streamsx.documentation/docs/4.1/qse-getting-started/)